All

 • Visual distortions like seeing straight lines as curved, wavy, or even broken

-Sometimes the causes for macular holes are idiopathic, meaning that there is no clear apparent cause.
-However, there are some well-established causes for macular holes.
-Including:
+Sometimes the causes for macular holes are idiopathic.
+This means that there is no clear apparent cause for the ailment.

 • Trauma to the eye